Melk: Notable sights

-The Forsthaus, which accommodates the city archives and the tourist information office, is the starting point of the tour.
+The Forsthaus accommodates the city archives and the tourist information office.
 Beside the Forsthaus the Zaglauergasse meets with the Wiener Straße.
 The Zaglauergasse is restricted on one side by remnants of the ancient city wall.
 At this junction one could find the Wiener Tor (Vienna Gate) until 1874.
 It has been, along with the Linzer Tor (Linz Gate) on the other side of the city, one of the two entrances to Melk throughout the centuries.

 After several metres, the Wiener Straße opens to the affectionately restored Rathausplatz, which got its name from the Rathaus built in 1575.
 The facade of the town hall was redesigned 150 years ago and the highly elaborate entrance door, made of wood and copper, is the town hall's most outstanding feature.

 To its left is the former Lebzelterhaus, which dates back to 1657 and which nowadays is a pharmacy.
 To the right is a secular building from the Middle Ages.
 The Kolomanbrunnen market fountain, which is a gift from the abbey to the city, is in the centre of the Rathausplatz.
 On the top of the fountain the statue of St. Koloman can be seen.

 The old bread store with its tiny towers is about 400 years old and is still covered with the original shingle roof.
 Behind the old bread store extends the oldest lane in Melk, the Sterngasse, which used to be the main street of the town.
 The interesting wall paintings on the houses indicate what they used to be.
 Some other houses contain fascinating courtyards.